 Corrosion: Environments and Industries

 This article describes the influences of the operational environments of U.S. Navy aircraft during corrosion-control process.
 The most widely used materials in airframe structures and components, such as aluminum, steel, titanium, and magnesium alloy systems, are reviewed.
 The article provides information on the inspections steps, corrosion-control issues, and corrosion-prevention strategies for naval aircraft.
 It contains a table that lists typical locations of corrosion on the aircraft.
-The article also illustrates the examples of aircraft corrosion damage.
+The article also provides examples of aircraft corrosion damage.

 John E. Benfer, U.S. Navy Aircraft Corrosion, Corrosion: Environments and Industries, Vol 13C, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2006, p 184–194, https://doi.org/10.31399/asm.hb.v13c.a0004127